-Canon G1 X versus Panasonic GM1
+Canon G1 X vs Panasonic GM1

-The Canon PowerShot G1 X and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in January 2012 and October 2013.
+The Canon PowerShot G1 X and the Panasonic Lumix DMC-GM1 are two digital cameras that were revealed to the public, respectively, in January 2012 and October 2013.
 The G1X is a fixed lens compact, while the GM1 is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X) and a Four Thirds (GM1) sensor.
-The Canon has a resolution of 14.2 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 14.2 megapixels, whereas the Panasonic provides 15.8 MP.